Cursing of the fig tree: Gospel of Luke 13:6–9

 Luke replaces the miracle with the parable of the barren fig tree, probably originating from the same body of tradition that lies behind Mark.
 Jesus and the disciples are traveling to Jerusalem when they hear of the deaths of Galileans.
 Jesus gives the events a prophetic interpretation through a parable: a man planted a fig tree expecting it to bear fruit, but despite his visits it remained barren; the owner's patience wore thin, but the gardener pleaded for a little more time; the owner agrees, but the question of whether the tree would bear fruit, i.e. acts that manifest the Kingdom of God, is left hanging.
 Luke has Jesus end his story with a warning that if the followers do not repent they will perish.

 Infancy Gospel of Thomas

 A very different story appears in the non-canonical, Gnostic Infancy Gospel of Thomas, but attributes a similar quotation to Jesus: "behold, now also thou shalt be withered like a tree, and shalt not bear leaves, neither root, nor fruit."
 (III:2).

+Other

+Counter-protestors of the Westboro Baptist Church have been known to display humorous signs to mock the group; in particular, the phrase "God hates figs" is commonly used, in reference to Bible stories such as Jesus cursing the fig tree.